VictoriaParkes/guess-the-rainbow/README.md

 ## Code
 [W3 Schools](https://www.w3schools.com/) and lessons from [Code Institute's Full Stack Developer Course](https://codeinstitute.net/full-stack-software-development-diploma/) were frequently referred to in the development of this website.

-- The favicon was implemnted using code from Code Institute's "Love Maths" project.
+- The favicon was implemented using code from Code Institute's "Love Maths" project.
 - The modals were created using W3school's [How TO - CSS/JS Modal](https://www.w3schools.com/howto/howto_css_modals.asp).
 - The colour selection functionality was created using [Change Background Color onclick using JavaScript ](https://www.howtocodeschool.com/2021/01/change-background-color-onclick-using-javascript.html#html-code) from How to Code School.
 - The ```getcomputedstyle();``` method was utilised using W3school's page [Window getComputedStyle()](https://www.w3schools.com/JSREF/jsref_getcomputedstyle.asp).
 - The hover text was created using W3school's page [How TO - Display an Element on Hover](https://www.w3schools.com/css/css_tooltip.asp).
 - Elements were positioned centrally on the page using W3school's page [CSS Layout - Horizontal & Vertical Align](https://www.w3schools.com/css/css_align.asp).
-- [Font Awesome docs](https://fontawesome.com/v5/docs/web/other-topics/accessibility) were refered to in order to make the website more accessible to a wider audience.
+- [Font Awesome docs](https://fontawesome.com/v5/docs/web/other-topics/accessibility) were referred to in order to make the website more accessible to a wider audience.

 ## Content
 The content of the website was written by Victoria Parkes.